NasserMostafa1000/BankLogic-Cs-/README.md

-🏦 Bank Management System (Console App)
+🏦 Bank Management System (Desktop App)
 🛠 Overview
 This is a fully self-developed desktop banking application created by me to practice C# syntax and explore advanced algorithms and data structures.
 The system was designed to simulate real-world banking operations and includes core banking features implemented using .NET Framework (C#).

-The application is console-based and leverages in-memory data structures along with persistent storage (optional for advanced use) to manage clients, accounts, certificates, and loans.
+The application provides a complete desktop interface (using Windows Forms or WPF) to manage customers, accounts, certificates, loans, and transactions, with a focus on business logic and algorithmic implementation.
+The user interface is functional but not the primary focus of this project.

 ✨ Key Features
 👤 Customer Management